Additional Requirements (AR)

-Needed repairs for damages or defects to your home that cause a risk to your health or safety.
-If you rent, DSHS will help you only after you have written the landlord asking for the repairs (as provided in the Residential Landlord Tenant Act at RCW ch.
+Needed repairs for damages or defects to your home that cause a risk to your health or safety: If you rent, DSHS will help you only after you have written the landlord asking for the repairs (see the Residential Landlord Tenant Act at RCW ch.
 59.18.)
-Also, if it would cost less for you to move, DSHS will not pay for repairs.
+Also, if it would cost less for you to move, DSHS will pay for that.
+DSHS will not pay for repairs.

 Utilities help: Repairs, deposits, fees and services needed for electricity, water, sewer and fuel for heating and cooking.
 DSHS will also pay for basic local phone service if needed for your basic health and safety.

 You must have a good reason for not having enough funds to meet your housing or utility needs.
-"Good reason" includes the following:
+"Good reason" includes:

 you had an emergency situation, such as an injury or illness

-you had necessary or emergency expenses for such items as shelter, food clothing, medical care needed for employment or to cure pain, emergency child care or other reasonable and necessary expenses
+you had basic or emergency expenses for such items as shelter, food clothing, medical care necessary for work or to cure pain, emergency child care or other reasonable and vital expenses

 you were involved in a disaster such as theft, house fire, flood, severe weather accident or medical emergency

-you have extra, short-term expenses caused by homelessness, domestic violence, or other situations that threaten your family's health and safety
+you have extra, short-term expenses caused by homelessness, domestic violence, or other situations that put your family's health and safety at risk

-- your family's cash grant has been lowered or cut off due to expected or budgeted income that will not actually be available.
+DSHS has lowered or cut off your family's cash grant due to expected or budgeted income that you will not actually be able to use.

-You may get up to $750 in addition to the amount of your grant.
+You may get up to $750 AR benefits in a twelve-month period.

-DSHS will pay the least amount needed to get you through the emergency.
+DSHS will pay the least amount that will get you through the emergency.

-DSHS will not pay AREN benefits directly to you.
-DSHS will pay the third party, such as the utility company or the landlord.
+DSHS will pay AR benefits only to a third party, such as the utility company, a mortgage company, or the landlord.

-If your caseworker denies your request, ask to speak with a supervisor or the administrator of the DSHS office.
-The supervisor or administrator may change the caseworker's decision and grant your request.
+If your DSHS caseworker denies your request for AR, ask to speak with a supervisor or the administrator of the DSHS office.
+The supervisor or administrator may change the caseworker's decision and allow your request.

-If you are denied AREN, ask DSHS to put it in writing.
-You have the right to a fair hearing.
-(Even if DSHS does not deny you in writing, you can still ask for a fair hearing based on what the DSHS worker told you.)
-To ask for a fair hearing, fill out a fair hearing request at your local DSHS office, or write to Office of Administrative Hearings, P.O.
+You also have the right to an administrative hearing.
+To ask for an administrative hearing, fill out an administrative hearing request at your local DSHS office, or write to Office of Administrative Hearings, P.O.
 Box 42489, Olympia, WA 98504.
-If it is an emergency, ask for an "expedited"(faster than usual) fair hearing by calling the office of administrative hearings at (360) 664-8717 or 1-800-583-8271.
+If it is an emergency, ask for an "expedited"(faster than usual) administrative hearing by calling the office of administrative hearings at (360) 664-8717 or 1-800-583-8271.

-If you decide to go ahead with the hearing, see our publication called Representing Yourself at a Fair Hearing.
+If you decide to go ahead with the hearing, see our publication called Representing Yourself at an Administrative hearing.
 You should also get legal advice: